 Rhett was interested in trading bitcoin, so he provided his contact details.
 Soon, an Account Manager named Max began calling Rhett.
 Max called often, pressuring Rhett to open a trading account and make a deposit.
 By depositing between $40,000 and $50,000 upfront, Max promised Rhett he could earn at least $15,000 per month.

 Max promised Rhett that the money he deposited would be safe because he would have total control of the account.
 “It’s more or less moving your money in your left pocket from your right pocket,” Max said.
 Max promised Rhett that he could withdraw his money whenever he wanted to.

 Max eventually convinced Rhett to open an account and deposit $40,000.
-Rhett started trading Bitcoin, but things didn’t go to plan.
-Rhett started losing money.
-Max encouraged Rhett to deposit more money so they could fix the situation.
-Max promised that in a week Rhett able to withdraw the money that he needed.
+Rhett started trading bitcoin, but things didn’t go to plan, and Rhett started losing money.
+Max encouraged Rhett to deposit more money and promised Rhett that he would be able to withdraw the money he needed in a week.